MyTeam888/Testler/README.md

-# Testler
+# Testler:

-This tool creates a test suite model from existing test suites for various test refactoring purposes
+This tool aims at creating a test suite model that can be used to eliminate fine-grained redundancies in Java tests.

 In order to create the test model first you need to instrument the project.